teddymcw/getsocrata/README.md

 Getting Started:
 ------

+getsocrata currently only supports Python 2.
+Python 3 support is expected in the future but not begun.

 1. Get the socrata json endpoint for your data.
 This is a URL (ex - http://data.sfgov.org/resource/7h4w-reyq.json)
 2. Register with Socrata at https://opendata.socrata.com/login and get an app token.
 You'll use this to access your private rate limit.
 Create an account -> login to your account -> Edit account settings -> App Tokens -> Create new application -> Copy your App token